Ploirad/WRO-2024-ArduMASTERS/Instructions.md

 - We place the part in the hollow rods that stick out of the chassis upwards, as shown in the picture.
 - We fix it in place with a M3 x 20 screw and washer, and screw it to a M3 nut at the botton of the car.

-> Be carefull with the hollow rod is etremly fragile.
+> Be careful with the hollow rod is etremly fragile.
 > Don not apply any unnecessary forces on it until it is screwed.

 ### 3. Zipper